 What is a Boxed Warning?

-A Boxed Warning (also known as a Black Box Warning) is the strictest safety warning issued by the U.S. Food and Drug Administration (FDA) for prescription drugs.
+A Boxed Warning is the strictest safety warning for a prescription medicine issued by the U.S. Food and Drug Administration (FDA).
+It was previously known as a Black Box Warning.

 While these warnings signal potential risks, many medications with boxed warnings are still widely prescribed because their benefits can outweigh the risks when used correctly.

-A drug is assigned a Boxed warning if it meets any of the following criteria:
+A medicine is assigned a Boxed warning if it meets any of the following criteria:

 - It has been associated with a serious side effect that could cause death or permanent disability

-- The risk of severe side effects can be reduced with specific guidelines, such as patient monitoring, avoiding certain drug interactions, or prescribing restrictions
+- The risk of severe side effects can be reduced if people and prescribers comply with specific administration or dosing guidelines, such as side effect monitoring, being alert for interacting medicines, and taking note of the recommended and maximum dosage.

 - Mandatory prescribing restrictions apply, such as requiring special training for doctors or limiting the drug’s use to hospital settings.